Sri Lanka bombings: Suspected ringleader arrested in Middle East | DW | 14.06.2019

 In recent months, India's National Investigation Agency (NIA) has also arrested more than a dozen individuals thought to be planning attacks in New Delhi.

-Last month, after clashes between Indian security forces and jihadists in Kashmir, "IS" claimed that it had established a "province" in India.
-The group has been seeking to establish a presence on the Indian sub-continent since being driven out of Iraq and Syria.
+Last month, after clashes between Indian security forces and jihadis in Kashmir, "IS" claimed that it had established a "province" in India.
+The group has been seeking to establish a presence on the Indian subcontinent since being driven out of Iraq and Syria.

 js/amp (AFP, AP, AFP)